hansung-kim/RUI/ADRs/ADR001-heartbeat-mechanism.md

-# ADR: Use Heartbeat Mechanism
+# ADR 001: Use Heartbeat Mechanism

 ## Context